AADHIX/PRODIGY_AD_02/README.md

 Fork the repository

-Create a new branch (feature/YourFeature)
+Create a new branch

 Make your changes and commit

 Submit a pull request with detailed description

 ##🧾 License
-This project is distributed under the MIT License.
+This project is made for learning purpose  License.
 See LICENSE for details.

 ##📬 Contact
 ###Have questions or suggestions?
 Feel free to reach out via: